 Hi.
-I’m Charlotte, a mum of two gorgeous children (a 3 year old daughter and a 10 month old son) and a University Lecturer, who absolutely adores travelling.
+I’m Charlotte, a mum to two gorgeous children (a 9 year old daughter and a 6 year old son) and a university lecturer, who absolutely adores travelling.
 My husband and I have always loved exploring the world but a lack of time and a lack of money (we were both students for far too long!) meant that we hit our thirties with a huge bucket list of destinations that we were yet to visit.
 When I found out I was expecting our first child (back in 2013) I have to admit to being worried that holidays would be a thing of the past and that snow-capped mountains and golden sands would have to wait for a while!

 I’m also regularly told that it’s a waste of time and money taking children to interesting places as they wont remember any of it!
 I’ll blog about this at some point.

 With this blog, I simply want to share our holiday preparations, advice, and experiences in the hope that I can inspire and help other young parents to travel the world and make memories that will last a lifetime.
 A passport and a plane ticket and a passion for adventure feels like the best gift I can possibly give my children.

 Thank you for following.
 I look forward to hearing from you.